Georgewassup/Webcam-homework/README.md

 # Webcam-homework
-webcam with turn on/turn off and take screenshot buttons|
+webcam with turn on/turn off and take screenshot buttons| save a photo buttton is coming soon

 #preview